 The Commissioner provides funding for education in primary schools via Show Racism the Red Card .
 The team works with footballers to raise awareness with pupils to the risks of hate crime, how to identify it, and what to do if they see or experience it.
 No one is born with hate for others; it’s really important to me that they do not develop a hatred for some groups within the population, and this initiative really helps to prevent that.

 Hate Crime Resource Pack

-The PCC provided funding to Durham Agency Against Crime for a Hate Crime Resource Pack which launched in January 2015.
-This will include a DVD and lesson plans, to be used by various partners to deliver educational workshops to young people across County Durham and Darlington.
+The Commissioner provided funding to Durham Agency Against Crime for a Hate Crime Resource Pack which launched in January 2015.
+This includes a DVD and lesson plans, to be used by various partners to deliver educational workshops to young people across County Durham and Darlington.

 For further information about the Hate Crime Resource Pack, please contact Bryan Russell at: firstname.lastname@example.org or call: 0191 3008460.